 Where are you staying?

+HOTEL/HOSTEL NAME(S) HOTEL/HOSTEL ADDRESS(ES) HOTEL/HOSTEL PHONE(S)

+How are you travelling?

+CAR(S) (BUS(SES) (TRAIN(S)

-HOTEL/HOSTEL NAME(S) HOTEL/HOSTEL ADDRESS(ES) HOTEL/HOSTEL PHONE(S) How are you travelling?
-CAR(S) BUS(SES) TRAIN(S) 1 You must specify EVERY member that is travelling with you, you can amend the list of participants after submitting this form Who is going?
-Trip Participants (0) Select Members Oreating a Trip DOES NOT (currently) create an event / appear to your members If you wish to publicise this Trip on MU Life, or take bookings online, you will also need to create an event (ONLY DO SO AFTER THIS TRIP HAS BEEN APPROVED) This will be changing in the near future to make the process easier
+Trip Participants (0) Who is going?
+Select Members

+Creating a Trip DOES NOT (currently) create an event appear to your members If you wish to publicise this Trip on MU Life, or take bookir online, you will also need to create an event (ONLY DO S AFTER THIS TRIP HAS BEEN APPROVED) This will be changing in the near future to make the proce easier ngs O Add Add

+Validate Submission